How do you administer Narcan (naloxone)?

 - All kits contain an instruction chart for use and assembly direction.

-Naloxone can also be given by intravenous, intramuscular or subcutaneous injection, and may be given this way in a clinical or hospital.
+Naloxone can also be given by intravenous, intramuscular or subcutaneous injection.
+It may be given this way more frequently in a clinic, hospital or by emergency responders.

 This is not all the information you need to know about naloxone for safe and effective use in an emergency overdose.
-Review the the use of naloxone, Evzio or Narcan Nasal Spray before an emergency overdose situation, and discuss this information with your doctor or other health care provider.
+Review the the use of naloxone or Narcan Nasal Spray before an emergency overdose situation, and discuss this information with your doctor or other health care provider.

 - Naloxone injection.
 [Package insert].
 DailyMed.
 US National Library of Medicine.
 Accessed June 10, 2020 at https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=73c1bad3-6ac3-8682-e053-2a91aa0a176a